Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 | :------:|:----------------------------------------|
 | DGC2    | This design uses the MIV_RV32 core configured as follows: <ul><li>RISC-V Extensions: IMC</li><li>Multiplier: MACC (Pipelined)</li><li>Interfaces: AHB Master (mirrored), APB3 Master</li><li>Internal IRQs: 6</li><li>TCM: Enabled</li><li>System Timer: Internal MTIME enabled, Internal MTIME IRQ enabled</li><li>Debug: enabled</li></ul>|

-**Note:** DGC2 exists strictly with PF_Avalanche_MIV_RV32_BaseDesign (only available for the rev. 3 board with a production silicon device)
+**Note:** This design configuration is only available for the  Polar Fire Avalanche Kit (Revision 3 with production silicon devices).

 ## <a name="quick"></a> Instructions

 #### Running Libero SoC in GUI mode, with Script Arguments
-    a.
-For running the design in Libero SoC in GUI mode, follow steps 1 to 4 from main readme: <link to the main readme>
+    1. Open Libero SoC
+    2. Execute the selected script, Project -> Execute Script
+    3. Select the directory that the script is located in, using the "..."
+    4. Select the script and select "Open"
-    b.
-In the arguments text box, enter "DGC2 SYNTHESIZE"
+    5. In the arguments text box, enter "DGC2 SYNTHESIZE"
-    c.
-Follow step 6 and step 7
+    6. Select the "Run" button to execute the script
+    7. Once complete, a script report will be generated.

 In this example, the arguments "DGC2 SYNTHESIZE" are entered to take the project through to Synthesis.

+Libero executes the script and opens the Mi-V sample project.
+The script adds Timing constraints to the project for Synthesis, Place and Route, and Timing Verification.
+Additionally, IO Constraints are added to the project for Place and Route.
+The project can now be taken through the remainder of the Libero SoC design flow.

 ## <a name="Script arguments"></a> Script Arguments
-In the examples above the arguments "DGC2" and "DGC2 SYNTHESIZE" were entered.
 The complete set of script arguments are documented here.

 #### First argument:
 | Argument                  |  Description   |